George Carr Round: Legislator and continued civic activist

+Veterans activist

+After the war Round became involved in veterans activities, eventually becoming president of the U.S. Signal Corps Association.

-Round was also active in veterans' activities, with the U.S. Signal Association as well as groups to reconcile with former Confederates.
-In veterans activities, Round collaborated with former Confederate officer Edmund Berkeley (who represented Prince William as delegate in the Virginia General Assembly of 1891–1892) as well as Dr. Henry M. Clarkson and bankers Westwood Hutchison and G. Raymond Ratcliffe.
-Round spent years trying to create a national park around the monuments being erected on the Manassas battlefield, while maintaining much of the farmland in not only productive use, but for historical accuracy.
-Round helped secure U.S. Army maneuvers in the area in 1905, and also worked to re-enact both the First Battle of Manassas and Second Battle of Manassas, although both were Union defeats.
+Round was also active in veterans' activities to reconcile with former Confederates.
+He collaborated with former Confederate officer Edmund Berkeley (who also once represented Prince William as delegate in the Virginia General Assembly of 1891–1892) as well as Dr. Henry M. Clarkson and bankers Westwood Hutchison and G. Raymond Ratcliffe.
+Round spent years trying to create a national park around the monuments being erected on the Manassas battlefield, while maintaining much of the farmland (for productive agricultural use also increased historical accuracy).
+Round helped secure U.S. Army maneuvers in the area amid the efforts of local boosters in September 1904, and also worked to re-enact both the First Battle of Manassas and Second Battle of Manassas, although both were Union defeats.
 Congressman John F. Rixey, a Virginia Confederate veteran, sponsored a bill to create a study commission concerning the battlefield park but died unexpectedly in 1907.
 Round and Berkeley then conceived and organized the Manassas Peace Jubilee, also known as the "Reunion of the Blue and the Gray," which culminated on June 21, 1911, with a gun-free battle re-enactment and speeches by U.S. President William Howard Taft and Virginia Governor (and Confederate veteran) William Hodges Mann.
 Rixey's successor Charles Carlin (son of a Confederate veteran) secured passage of the battlefield park investigative commission bill in 1912, but by the time the three commissioners recommended purchase, World War I had begun.